 Business and personal use.
 The policy should make the distinction between business and personal use of social collaboration tools.
 If the policy allows limited personal use in the workplace, it should state clearly what this means.

 Content guidelines.
-The policy must give clear guidelines for what employees can and cannot say about the organization.
+The policy must give clear guidelines for what employees can and cannot say about the organisation.
 The employer, staff and unions or staff representatives (if any) should agree on guidelines that give the company confidence that its reputation will be protected.
 One badly worded tweet or post can undo years of work on brand building and awareness.

 Employers should apply the same standards of conduct for online matters as they would for offline matters.
 Employers should give examples of what might be classified as defamation and list the penalties that would be imposed.
-Employers should also outline clearly what is regarded as confidential in the organization, and spell out the penalties for breaching confidentiality.
+Employers should also outline clearly what is regarded as confidential in the organisation, and spell out the penalties for breaching confidentiality.

 For blog posts, tweets and other social posts, set appropriate rules for what information employees may disclose and the range of opinions they may express.
 Share relevant legislation on copyright and public interest disclosure.

 Overall, employees should have clear guidelines, giving the company grounds for challenging an employee who expresses a view that violates company messaging or standards.
 Enforced work-from-home policies have challenged companies to clearly communicate these guidelines and provide training to ensure all employees are aware of the pitfalls and advantages.

 Safety.
 Employees should feel safe on social collaboration sites.
 The policy should ensure that employees feel protected, not gagged, in relation to cyber bullying.
 The organisation should include its cyber bullying policy in its overall policy on bullying.